365view/slate/source/includes/_auth.md

 > Example of JSON returned

 This method allows you to retrieve a prefilled JSON to log into a connector.
-You can then fill the required fields and use the resulting object to log into the connector.
+You can then fill the required fields with the correct values to login to the connector.

 ### HTTP request